Author Index

 Gina Luria Walker

-Gina Luria Walker is a professor of women’s studies at the New School’s School for Public Engagement and director of The New Historia, a global initiative promoting recovery of earlier women.
+Gina Luria Walker is a professor of women’s studies at the New School’s School for Public Engagement and director of the New Historia, a global initiative promoting recovery of earlier women.
 Her recent publications include The Invention of Female Biography (editor, 2017).

 James C. Walker